microsoft/terminal/doc/specs/#1235 - Azure cloud shell connector/spec.md

 The first three steps - authenticating the user, requesting a cloud shell and requesting a terminal - will be done via http requests.
 These requests will use the [cpprestsdk](https://github.com/Microsoft/cpprestsdk) library as that library is also owned by Microsoft, making it easy to resolve issues should any arise.

 Authenticating the user will use [device code flow](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Device-Code-Flow) since Windows Terminal does not support browser access (yet).
 As for the authentication endpoint, Azure AD v1.0 will be used because Azure AD v2.0 (also known as Microsoft Identity Platform) [does not support login to personal accounts with device code flow](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Device-Code-Flow#constraints) at this time.
 Furthermore, upon successful authentication, the login/token information will be stored so that users will not need to repeatedly go through device code flow for future logins.
-Since this is sensitive information, the tokens will be stored with the [Windows.Security.Credentials namespace](https://docs.microsoft.com/en-us/uwp/api/windows.security.credentials).
+Since this is sensitive information, the tokens will be stored with [Windows Storage](https://docs.microsoft.com/en-us/uwp/api/windows.storage) and encrypted with [Windows Security Data Protection](https://docs.microsoft.com/en-us/uwp/api/windows.security.cryptography.dataprotection.dataprotectionprovider).

 The last step - connecting to the terminal - will be done via a websocket connection to allow easier communication between the app and the server.